How Much is Composite Decking Installation?

 FAQs

-Composite decking is typically made of 55% wood fibres made from reclaimed material and around 45% polyethylene which is recycled plastic bottles.
+A: Composite decking is typically made of 55% wood fibres made from reclaimed material and around 45% polyethylene, which is recycled plastic bottles.
 Some manufacturers will use different materials.
 However, you can expect it to be a 50/50 mix of mostly recycled plastic materials and wood.

-Most composite decking products will come with a 10-year warranty which means that the materials are expected to last at least ten years.
+A: Most composite decking products will come with a 10-year warranty, which means that the materials are expected to last at least ten years.
 This is provided that you maintain your decking properly and are located in an area with stable weather conditions.

 Get Instant Quotes